• Skip to primary navigation

 Homemade Lotion Recipe: Lotion Bars

 I researched how to make lotion and stumbled upon Wellness Mama’s lotion bar recipe.
-It’s a genius idea, natural lotion that you can hold in your hand!
+It’s a natural lotion that you can hold in your hand!
 You rub the bar over your skin it melts and moisturizes.

 It’s a great way for kids to apply lotion.
 Much less spilling!

 I tweaked the original homemade lotion recipe and scent to please kids.
 The scent was dubbed Vanilla Cupcake by my daughter.
-It is a light sweet scent that is pleasant, but doesn’t make you smell like a bakery all day.
+It is a light sweet scent that is pleasant but doesn’t make you smell like a bakery all day.

 How to Make Lotion Bon Bons